Will FTX Buy Celsius?

 People can purchase, trade, and engage in financial derivatives for coins and tokens on the well-known and frequently used cryptocurrency exchange FTX.

 Additionally, FTX encourages the sale of collectables and NFT.
-Because of U.S. Government restrictions on cryptocurrencies, the company offers dealers worldwide the chance to swap a large number of digital currencies for comparatively little money.
+Because of U.S. The government's limitations on cryptocurrencies don't stop the company from giving dealers around the world the opportunity to exchange numerous digital currencies for a small amount of money.